Hanzo253/Nutrition-Calculator/README.md

 - Total amount of nutrients gained will be shown after the app has calculated with the number of servings the user has inputted

 Demo Link: https://hanzo253.github.io/Nutrition-Calculator/

+## How I worked on this project

+- I worked with tasks on a ClickUp board: [Screenshot of tasks](https://lensdump.com/a/giQox)